-Drive electric
+Drive Electric

 The smell of a new car, breeze through the window, and your favourite tune accompanying you along the open road...nothing quite like it.
 Except perhaps, the prospect of this drive being electric - a journey that is good for you, and the planet too!

-Electric vehicles (EV) have lower servicing and maintenance costs, and are cheaper to refuel than petrol or diesel cars3.
+Electric vehicles (EV) have lower servicing and maintenance costs, and are cheaper to refuel than petrol or diesel cars.
 In fact, the lifetime cost of a new electric car is no more than a normal car.

 Good for the planet and your pocket!